Hashim al-Atassi: World War II

-Second Presidential term
+Second term as President of Syria

-Hashem al-Atassi's second inaugural address, having been elected by a unanimous vote in Parliament in December 1949 to replace the dictatorship of General Husni al-Za'im.
+Hashem al-Atassi's second inaugural address, having been elected by a unanimous vote in Parliament on December 1949, succeeding the regime of Husni al-Za'im.

 Atassi's second term in office was even more turbulent than his first.
 He came into conflict with the politicians of Damascus for supporting the interests of the Aleppo nobility and their desire to unite with Iraq.
 He supported the People's Party of Aleppo and appointed its leader Nazim al-Qudsi as prime minister.
 The party was vehemently pro-Iraq and sought a union with Baghdad.
 One of the Atassi administration's most memorable actions was the closure of Syria's border with Lebanon to prevent the rampant influx of Lebanese goods into Syria.
 From 1949 to 1951, he undertook serious talks with the Iraqi government over the union issue.

 Atassi received senior Iraqi leaders in Damascus, including Crown Prince Abd al-Illah and Faisal II of Iraq, for technical discussions on union.
 This angered Syria's emerging military strongman Adib Shishakli, who claimed that the Hashemite family of Baghdad should have no jurisdiction over Damascus.
 Shishakli demanded a change in course, yet Atassi remained adamant and refused to submit to military pressure.
 In response, Shishakli arrested Atassi's Chief of Staff Sami al-Hinnawi, a People's Party sympathizer, and several pro-Iraqi officers in the Syrian Army.
 He then demanded that one of his right-hand-men, Colonel Fawzi Selu, be appointed Minister of Defense, to ensure that pro-Iraqi influence in Syria remained under control.

 Fearing a head-on-clash with the military, Atassi reluctantly accepted the demands.
 In December 1951, however, President Atassi asked Maarouf al-Dawalibi, another member of the People's Party, to form a cabinet.
 Dawalibi accepted the job but refused to give the defense portfolio to Fawzi Selu.
 As a result, Shishakli launched another coup, arresting the prime minister and all members of the People's Party.
 All ministers and pro-Hashemite statesmen were also abducted, and Parliament was dissolved.
 In protest, President Atassi presented his resignation to the disbanded Parliament, refusing to submit it to Shishakli, on 24 December 1951.